leafOfTree/vim-project/README.md

      | <project-name>/
          | init.vim
          | quit.vim
-         | sessions/              " session for each branch
+         | sessions/              " session for each branch when use_session is '1'
              | master.vim
              | dev.vim